daniel-goldstein/Level-Set/README.md

 # Level Set Segmentation
-A parallel level-set segmentation algorithm for identifying artifacts in .ppm and .pgm images using CUDA.
+Parallelized level-set algorithms for identifying artifacts in .ppm and .pgm images using CUDA.